Public health regulations provide a framework for businesses, councils and individuals to protect the health and wellbeing of Victorians.

 Stakeholders impacted by specific regulations have been engaged from the start of the policy development process to ensure regulations are workable and necessary in today’s environment.

-Preferred policy options for each of the fifteen topics under review are being developed based on this stakeholder feedback.
+Preferred policy options and draft proposed regulations have been developed based on this stakeholder feedback.

 This review is being conducted in accordance with the Subordinate Legislation Act 1994 and the Victorian Guide to Regulation.